Bitcoin-GenZ/bgz-miner/README.md

 ### Interfacing

-Enables developers to interface with the Algorand system:
+Enables developers to interface with the system:

 - **cmd**: Contains the primary commands defining entry points into the system.
   - **cmd/catchupsrv** ([README](cmd/catchupsrv/README.md)): A tool to assist with processing historic blocks on a new node.